simsoll/frontend-first-assignment/handover.md

 ### User variety

 ## Choice of colours and fonts
+*You have to balance these elements and your choices shall spring from a knowledge of user profile, context of use, and content.*

 How can we use the color to enhance user experience
 * in the field?